-Dr. Werner Nohl, born 1938, landscape architect, honorary professor (Technical University of Munich), publicly appointed expert on landscape aesthetics and outdoor recreation.
+Dr. Werner Nohl, born 1938, landscape architect, honorary professor (Technical University of Munich), publicly appointed expert on landscape aesthetics and outdoor recreation; retired 2020.

 Professional education in landscape architecture and city planning at the Technical University of Berlin (diploma) and at the University of California, Berkeley, USA.
-Doctorate (with distinction) at the University of Hannover.
+Doctorate (with distinction; title of dissertation: "Open space planning and emancipation") at the University of Hannover.

 After academic training lecturing and research work at the University of Hannover/Germany and at the Technical University of Munich/Germany.

 In 1983 foundation of the "Werkstatt für Landschafts- und Freiraumentwicklung" (office for landscape and open space development) in Kirchheim nr.
 Munich/Germany.
 Scope of work: planning, research, consulting, and expertise activities.
 Far-flung experiences in interdisciplinary cooperation.